EIF4A1: Structure

 eIF4A1 is a member of the DEAD box family of RNA helicases.
-RNA helicases are enzymes that use the energy released from the hydrolysis of ATP to manipulate the secondary structure of RNA, and the DEAD box family is the largest family of RNA helicases.
+RNA helicases are enzymes that use the energy released from the hydrolysis of ATP to manipulate the secondary structure of RNA (typically unwinding), and the DEAD box family is the largest family of RNA helicases.
 The name "DEAD box" refers the key D-E-A-D amino acid sequence on motif II of the helicase that participates in nucleoside triphosphate binding (in the instance of eIF4A1, ATP).
 Other conserved motifs, shared by all eIF4A family proteins, are the Q, I, Ia, Ib, III, IV, V and VI motifs.
 Motifs Ia, Ib, IV and V bind RNA, motifs I, II, and III mediate RNA-dependent ATPase activity, and motif VI, is required for both RNA binding and ATP hydrolysis.

 The general primary structure of eIF4A subfamily proteins.
 Conserved sequence motifs are represented by the colored segments with their names labeled above.
 Note that Motifs I and II are also known as the Walker Box A and Walker Box B motifs, respectively.
 Motif II, depicted in blue, is the location of the DEAD-box.

 The DEAD box family is marked by a structurally highly conserved helicase core consisting of two RecA-like domains joined by a flexible hinge region around which the protein can open and close upon hydrolysis of ATP.
 The cleft formed between these two domains forms the ATP-binding pocket.
 The RNA molecule binds opposite to this binding pocket, stretching across each of the domains.
 This core is flanked by variable auxiliary domains, which confer the unique function of each RNA helicase to them partly by allowing for specific binding to accessory proteins.